Our PowerPoint Presentation Designers recommend making your presentation match the value of your brand.

 The design council reported that for every £1 spent on design, you get a £4 return*.

-Our PowerPoint presentation designers can help you.
-Working with Presented isn’t at all painful, and you’ll have something beautiful/valuable to show for it.
+Our PowerPoint presentation designers can help you realise this ROI.
+Working with Presented is simple, and you’ll have something beautiful & valuable to show for it.
 If you prefer to make your own small improvements, here are some pointers:

 1) Avoid bullet points & paragraphs.

 Alternative ideas to a list of bullets include moving each sentence into a shape (e.g. a square) and laying those out in a grid.
 And avoid paragraphs: do we need to tell you this!?
 Reduce your text so that it’s easy for your audience to experience.
 They don’t want to read, they want to listen.
 They cannot listen to you if you’re presenting them with loads of text to read.